Ruprecht von Eggenberg: Military career

+Eggenberg mausoleum in Ehrenhausen

 In his last will & testament of 1609 Ruprecht von Eggenberg had stipulated that he should be buried in the mausoleum on the Schlossberg to Ehrenhausen in Styria.
 In 1693, as per his final request, he was buried in the privileged mausoleum.
 Furthermore, Ruprecht von Eggenberg had mandated in his testament that only male, Catholic members of the family who had attained the rank of general or higher may be buried in his mausoleum.
 Wolff von Eggenberg also attained the rank of General and was interred in the mausoleum next to his uncle in 1615.
 The mausoleum was designed by the Graz court artist/architect Giovanni Pietro de Pomis who was also responsible for, most notably, the design of Schloss Eggenberg, the Eggenberg sponsored Mariahilfer Kirche (church) and the mausoleum of Ferdinand II, Holy Roman Emperor in Graz.